Acrophobia (ride): Attraction design & ride experience

-Acrophobia is a significant modification to the Gyro Drop model, enough to be marketed as a distinct version, the "Floorless, Tilting Gyro Drop".
+Acrophobia is a significant modification to the Gyro Drop model, marketed as the "Floorless, Tilting Gyro Drop".
 Instead of being seated on the round ride gondola, riders are fastened into special harnesses that partially resemble large bicycle seats.
-These harnesses allow the riders' legs to dangle freely, similar to using a parachute; hence, no "floor."
+These harnesses allow the riders' legs to dangle freely.

 As the ride cycle begins, a winch system grabs the gondola and lifts it upwards.
 Shortly after, the gondola begins to slowly rotate, completing one revolution before reaching the top of the tower.
-As it approaches the top of the tower, Acrophobia's second innovation is revealed—pneumatic pistons behind the harnesses tilt them outwards roughly 15 degrees past vertical.
-The intent is to "force" riders to look down and see how high they are.
+As it approaches the top, pneumatic pistons behind the harnesses tilt the seats outwards by roughly 15 degrees.
 After a short delay, the winch releases the gondola, allowing it to free-fall back to the ground, where an array of braking systems slows it down and eventually allows it to come to a full stop, thus completing the cycle.

-Acrophobia is just over 200 feet in height, as evidenced by the FAA-mandated red hazard beacon at the top of the tower, although the actual drop height of the ride is approximately 161 feet.
+Acrophobia is just over 200 ft in height, though the actual drop height of the ride is approximately 161 ft.

-The ride cycle begins as the airgates open to allow the riders onto the ride and take their seats on the unit.
-Once all safety checks have been performed, attendants enter their chained safety zones and give the all clear signal.
-The Catcher comes down, winches the gondola and begins the ascent to the top of the tower.
-The 30 seat unit begins to rotate a full 360 degrees as it completes its revolution during the ascent.
-Once the catcher reaches the top of the tower, the operator teases and sometimes sings to the riders to encourage them to forget about the drop.
-After a few nerve-wracking seconds the gondola drops to the braking system in less than 3.5 seconds.

 Safety systems

 Riders are held in place by over the shoulder harnesses with safety belts.

 The bulk of these features are concentrated at the base of the attraction; foremost among these is the tower's permanent magnet braking system.
-Using the principles of magnetism, these brakes slow down the falling gondola gently, yet rapidly, without actually contacting the gondola.
+These brakes slow down the falling gondola gently, yet rapidly, without actually contacting the gondola.
 These magnets do not require electricity to produce their magnetic fields, and as such they are able to function even in the event of a total power failure.
 Lastly, pneumatic plungers "catch" the slowly descending gondola and allow it to settle to the tower base.
 Like the magnetic brakes, these plungers do not require power to function properly.
 Acrophobia requires the rider to be at least 52 inches tall.